-Max Fordham LLP is a limited liability partnership, owned entirely by its staff applying the principles of Employee Ownership.
+Max Fordham LLP is a limited liability partnership, owned entirely by members from within its current staff applying the principles of Employee Ownership.
 All employees have the opportunity to become members of the LLP and to share in its ownership after a qualifying period.
 There are no subsidiaries or associated companies.

 Our supply chains comprise two distinct groups:

 - General business, IT and office supplies including equipment and services, and other associated direct supplies to the business.

 - Professional services where we occasionally sub-contract part of the services we are appointed to provide.